- You are here:

 THESIS

 A student should choose a thesis advisor (from the Bioinformatics Program Faculty) and co-advisors within the first year of being in the PhD program.
-In the second year a student along with his advisor will have to assemble the thesis committee.
+In the second year a student along with advisor are expected to assemble the thesis committee.
 The thesis committee should consist of a minimum of five faculty members.
 At least three members of the committee should be from Bioinformatics Program Faculty and at least two members of thesis committee should be from the home unit.
 Not later than in the middle of the third year a student has to present and defend a written PhD proposal.

 RESEARCH PROGRESS